The best places to go for a night out in Peterborough this week

 Live Music

-Pizza Parlour and Music Cafe: Open mic session hosted by Anna Radford from 7pm to 10pm.
+Pizza Parlour and Music Cafe, Cowgate: Weekly Open mic session hosted by Anna Radford from 7pm to 10pm.

 Event